 - 2 pounds peeled and chopped tomatoes (or one 28-ounce can whole peeled tomatoes, packed in water)

 - 1 cup whole milk

 - 1/2 teaspoon sea salt

-2 Add the beef, pork, sausage to the soffritto, and increase the heat to high; cook until browned.
-Sprinkle with the clove, cinnamon, and pepper.
+2 Add the meats: Add the beef, pork, and sausage to the soffritto, and cook until browned, about 5 minutes.

-3 Stir in tomatoes, bring to a simmer and reduce the heat to medium.
+4 Add the tomatoes and simmer: Stir in tomatoes, increase the heat to bring to a simmer and then reduce the heat back to medium.
 Cook over medium heat for 15 minutes.
 If you are using whole canned tomatoes, break them up as you add them to the sauce.

 Whenever the sauce gets too dry and starts sticking to the pan, just add 1/4 cup of water and scrape up any browned bits from the bottom of the pan.

 6 Serve: Bolognese is traditionally served with fresh tagliatelle pasta, but you can also serve it with fettucine, pappardelle, penne, or other pasta.
 Sauce freezes well for future use.